Architecture

 Realm Isolation#

-TGocciaRealm (Goccia.Realm.pas) is the per-engine container for mutable intrinsic state — every built-in prototype object whose properties JS code can rewrite (Array.prototype, Object.prototype, Map.prototype, every error prototype, every Temporal prototype, and so on).
-Each TGocciaEngine constructs its own realm and frees it in its destructor; tear-down unpins every prototype the realm owns, so the next engine on the same worker thread starts from pristine intrinsics.
+TGocciaRealm (Goccia.Realm.pas) is the engine's ECMA-262 Realm Record.
+It owns mutable intrinsic state — every built-in prototype object whose properties JS code can rewrite (Array.prototype, Object.prototype, Map.prototype, every error prototype, every Temporal prototype, and so on) — plus the realm links for [[AgentSignifier]], [[Intrinsics]], [[GlobalObject]], [[GlobalEnv]], [[TemplateMap]], [[LoadedModules]], and [[HostDefined]].
+Each TGocciaEngine constructs its initial host-defined realm and frees it in its destructor; tear-down unpins every prototype and cached template object the realm owns, so the next engine on the same worker thread starts from pristine intrinsics.

 TGocciaEngine